 AAMFT (the American Association for Marriage and Family Therapy, www.aamft.org), as a Clinical Fellow

 CAMFT (the Canadian Association for Marriage and Family Therapy) as a Registered Marriage and Family Therapist (RMFT).

 OASW (the Ontario Association of Social Workers) (www.oasw.org)

 SIECCAN (the Sex information and Education Council of Canada) which provides members with the Journal of Human Sexuality; essential for all sex therapists, researchers, and educators.

-My approach to therapy has been influenced by the variety of learning experiences that I have been fortunate to have had over the years.
-As a therapist I have also seen how women are undervalued in our society, and recognize that abuse against women and girls, is highly underreported.
-As a therapist I work with women, and at times with men, who have been dealing with the after-effects of trauma in their lives.
-Most recently I have attended workshops on violence against women in Indigenous communities, and continue to explore this area.
+My approach to therapy has been influenced by the variety of learning experiences I have been fortunate to have had over the years.
+As a therapist, I have also seen how women are undervalued in our society, and recognize that abuse against women and girls is highly under-reported.
+I work with women, and at times with men, who have been dealing with the after-effects of trauma in their lives.
+I have attended workshops on violence against women in Indigenous communities in recent years, and continue to explore this area.

-In my practice I combine various forms of therapeutic approaches and theories, depending on what works best with each person I see.
+In my practice, I combine various forms of therapeutic approaches and theories given what works best with each client I see.
 I also depend a great deal on my own sense of self, my years of experience, while bringing together and continually analyzing complex/multiple issues that may arise.
 I depend on Collaborative Therapy, Sex Therapy Techniques, some Cognitive Behavioural Therapy, Feminist Therapy, Mindfulness-Based Therapies, Psychodynamic Therapy, Therapy for Post Traumatic Stress as needed.
-But foremost is the relationship I form with clients as an approachable, flexible, caring, and direct therapist.
+Although, foremost is the relationship I form with my clients as an approachable, flexible, caring, and direct therapist.